String Quartets, Op. 76 (Haydn): III. Menuetto. Presto

 The third movement in G major is the minuet, but, unusual in a minuet written at this time, the tempo indication is Presto, giving it the feel of a scherzo when played.
 The trio section is more lyrical and features the first violin playing a Ländler while accompanied pizzicato.

 IV.
-Allegro ma non-troppo
+Allegro ma non troppo

-A finale, alla breve in sonata form, is written in G minor rather than the expected G major, producing an unusual, darker ambience until G major returns for the movement's coda.
+The final movement, alla breve in sonata form, is written in G minor rather than the expected G major, producing an unusual, darker ambience until G major returns for the movement's coda.

 No. 2 ("Fifths")

 This quartet in D minor is numbered as No. 61, No. 41 (in the FHE) and Hob.III:76.
-In a reference to the falling perfect fifths at its start, it is known as the Fifths (or, in German, Quinten) quartet.
+In a reference to the motif of falling perfect fifths that appears throughout the first movement, it is known as the Fifths (or, in German, Quinten) quartet.
 The movements are:

 I. Allegro

 It is written in D minor, common time and is in sonata form.
 The falling fifths motif dominates the exposition section and is featured heavily in the development section using inversion, stretto and other devices.